snowdj/geocompr/01-introduction.md

 There is no equivalent **geoverse** but there are attempts at harmonization between packages hosted on in the [r-spatial](https://github.com/r-spatial/discuss/issues/11) organisation and a growing number of packages use **sf** (Table \@ref(tab:revdep)).

 Table: (\#tab:revdep)The top 5 most downloaded packages that depend on sf, in terms of average number of downloads per day over the previous month.
-As of 2018-09-15 there are 101 packages which import sf.
+As of 2018-09-22 there are 102 packages which import sf.

-Package    Downloads
+package    Downloads
 --------  ----------
-ggplot2        17099
+ggplot2        19364
-plotly          2123
+plotly          2345
-spData          1603
+spData          1876
-raster          1456
+raster          1621
-leaflet          950
+leaflet         1070

 ## The history of R-spatial